How the French art of remouillage makes the most of your real food budget by saving money making bone broth or stock.

-I’ve used chicken, duck, and beef bones.
+I’ve used all types of poultry (including chicken feet) and beef bones.
 All have worked very well and produced excellent results.

-Making Stock With the Same Bones More than Twice
+Making Stock With the Same Bones More than Twice?

 An article by Amanda Rose on The Nourishing Gourmet claims that high gelatin bones called “beef feet” can produce up to 12 batches of gelatinous stock!

 How many times should you make remouillage considering that each batch will have less flavor than the previous one?

 However, if you have beef bones that are still hard and obviously have some minerals left in them after the first couple of batches, then go ahead and make another batch and see what happens.

-If the stock turns out too weak tasting, simply boil it down until it is flavorful enough to use as a base for your soups, sauces, and gravies.
+If the stock turns out too weak tasting, simply boil it down.
+This will concentrate the flavor until it is acceptable to use as a base for your soups, sauces, and gravies.

 Other uses for weak, second batch broth include: